During my time at Sport Calgary, I was responsible for creating the designs of the Sport Calgary Annual Review from 2018-2020.

 The video was recorded in April 2021 in a physically distant environment at the Sport Calgary office using a green screen as a backdrop.

 Sport Calgary CEO Catriona Le May Doan and Chair Mary Moran were separately recorded.

-The video below is the final product.
+The video you scrolled past is the final product.

 Annual Review 2019

 The circle is a very common shape you see in sport, especially in ball sports like soccer, volleyball, basketball, tennis, and so on.
 It was also a very simple pattern that depending on the size of the circle and the spacing can add depth and texture to a design.

 The font choices I went with were Benton Sans Condensed (2018) for the heading in order to save space as well as make the headings and sub-headings pop, especially for the member listings page on the last 2-3 pages of each edition.
 The look and feel also gives off a fun, but professional demeanour as sport is known to be an activity that people take part in for fun, but to also convey that Sport Calgary is a professional organization.

 The primary colour was Sport Calgary's red, followed by their secondary grey colour that made up the logo.
 I alternated each section of the Annual Review from red and white to make each section pop and to add interest.

 In the 2018 edition, I made the background grey instead of red as it was professional messaging from the Sport Calgary leadership (that being the Chair and CEO respectively).